A scene from Checkerboard Nightmare's concept for a new comic book.

 While the trope can result in an entertaining villain, he can also be cheesy or shallow.

-80's kid's shows made a lot of these, where the villain referred to themselves as evil, apparently believing that the children watching wouldn't be able to define the bad guy unless he was blowing up cities or poisoning lakes For the Evulz
+80s kid's shows made a lot of these, where the villain referred to themselves as evil.
+Writers apparently believed that the children watching wouldn't be able to define the bad guy unless he was blowing up cities or poisoning lakes For the Evulz

 .
-Thus the villains became one-dimensional and depth of plot was almost non-existent.
+It also reveals a condescending belief that children are unable to understand that evil people usually don't consider themselves evil.
+Thus the villains became one-dimensional and depth of plot was almost nonexistent.

 In comedy situations/shows, this fate is usually averted, as it's a humorous thing (and thus right in place).
 It can also be used with a darker twist - showing a person so beyond redemption, so beyond what we call usual morality, that he is literally impossible to argue and reason with.
 This trope is also inconceivably

 difficult to pull off convincingly in a more serious, dramatic work or just live action in general.
 Most people in real life simply aren't that evil or conceited enough (or stupid enough) to proclaim themselves as such in any way.
 Not overtly, at least.